 20 Other Safety Plans (PTASP), which require integration into the TIP and LRTP to the maximum extent practicable - including target setting/revisiting, progress towards achieving targets, data sharing and coordination with State DOT's and transit providers.
 Response to 19 and 20 (Combined): Performance based approach is described throughout the introduction section of the UPWP and within several tasks of the UPWP.
-21 Other FTA- If any programmed 5305(d) funds are estimates, coordination with the State DOT may be required for UPWP modification or amendment after review of FTA apportionments. - an Orlando updates the UPWP after the close of the prior Fiscal Year d FTA 5305(d) balances.
-22 Other FTA- If planning activities are proposed for funding under the FTA Section 5307 program or any other FTA program, please ensure they are listed and programmed in the UPWP (even if being undertaken by the transit agency and not the TPO). - oonse: LYNX pl X Planning Acti anning activities using other FTA programs were added to Task 200 vities.
+21 Other FTA- If any programmed 5305(d) funds are estimates, coordination with the State DOT may be required for UPWP modification or amendment after review of FTA apportionments.
+Response: MetroPlan Orlando updates the UPWP after the close of the prior Fiscal Year end to bring forward FTA 5305(d) balances.
+22 Other FTA- If planning activities are proposed for funding under the FTA Section 5307 program or any other FTA program, please ensure they are listed and programmed in the UPWP (even if being undertaken by the transit agency and not the TPO).
+Response: LYNX planning activities using other FTA programs were added to Task 200 LYNX Planning Activities.